Alternative Modes of Transportation

 Ridesharing: Commute Info

-Want to avoid the costs and hassles of car ownership but have more flexibility than public transit provides?
+Want to avoid the costs and hassles of car ownership but have available when you need it?
 If so, carsharing may be for you!
-Zipcar is proving to be an efficient and easy way for city-goers to get around town.
+Zipcar is an efficient and easy way for city-goers to get around town.
 You can take the car for a joy ride through the streets of the ‘burgh or use it for more serious, business matters.
 And, you can even keep the car overnight!

 Become a member and see how easy it is to use: online reservations, easy zipcard access to vehicles, and a low hourly rate that includes the cost of gas and insurance.